keif/react-game-of-life/README.md

 # react-game-of-life
 It's been a while since I've done this exercise.
-Let's do the Game of Life in React.
+Let's do the CellGrid of Life in React.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).